awsdocs/amazon-workspaces-administration-guide/doc_source/copy-custom-image.md

 You can copy a custom WorkSpaces image within or across AWS Regions\.
 Copying an image results in an identical image with its own unique identifier\.

 There are no additional charges for copying an image across Regions\.
-The limit for the number of images in the destination Region applies\.
+The quota for the number of images in the destination Region applies\.

 **To copy an image**